Learning Optimal Prompt Ensemble for Multi-source Visual Prompt Transfer: Experiments

-To analyze the effect of prompt ensemble on the learned representation of the target test data, we present t-SNE visualizations of ViT feature embeddings in four different source prompt setups in Fig.\ref{fig:t-sne}.
-In each experiment, three source prompts, pre-trained on CIFAR-100, DTD and Pets datasets respectively, are used to initialize prompts, while our method initializes the target prompt by ensembling these three source prompts.
-The target domain features used for visualization are computed on the Eurosat dataset.
-As shown in Fig.\ref{fig:t-sne}.D, our prompt ensemble method shows better class discriminability than single source prompt transfer.
-Instead of scattered clusters, objects from the same category form tightly grouped regions with clear separation boundaries despite the vit model never being exposed to EuroSAT images during training.
+To analyze the effect of prompt ensemble on the learned representation of the target test data, we present t-SNE visualizations of ViT feature embeddings in four different prompt transfer methpds in Fig.\ref{fig:t-sne}.
+As shown in Fig.\ref{fig:t-sne}.d, our method shows better class discriminability than other baselines.
+Instead of scattered clusters, objects from the same category form tightly grouped regions with clear separation boundaries.
 The visualization underscores the effectiveness of our method in constructing a coherent and well-structured feature space for transfer learning.

-\subsection{Parameter Analysis}
+\subsubsection{Parameter Analysis}

-To investigate the effect of parameter \( \lambda \), the coefficient of the alignment regularizer in the total loss function Eq.\ref{eq:total_loss}, we analyze the model performance in four benchmark data sets: Cifar100, SVHN, Clevr-Dist and Clevr-Count, randomly selected to represent various task domains, as \( \lambda \) varies from 0.1 to 10.
-Fig.\ref{fig:lamda} illustrates the accuracy trends for each dataset under varying \( \lambda \), revealing consistent sensitivity patterns.

-For Cifar100, accu3racy steadily increases as \( \lambda \) rises from 0.1 to 1.0, stabilizing around 75\% for \( \lambda \geq 1.0 \).
-However, the other three datasets exhibit a decline in accuracy beyond \( \lambda = 1.0 \).
-A critical inflection point occurs at \( \lambda = 1.0 \) (marked by a red dashed line), where all datasets exhibit either peak performance or trend reversals.
-This observation suggests that equal weighting of the H-score and gradient alignment regularization generally provide a robust initialization for prompt ensemble tuning.
-These findings validate the necessity of our dual-objective formulation in balancing feature discriminability and gradient coherence for effective prompt-based transfer learning.
+We analyze how the regularization coefficient $\lambda$ influences our results.
+Performance trends across benchmarks reveal optimal outcomes when both objectives contribute comparably, indicating mutual reinforcement between feature transferability and gradient alignment.
+The full results are provided in the appendix.